 “We really do go in depth into the ethics of every single aspect of our program,” said Matthew Patella, a student who expects to graduate from the MSBA program in May before entering into a business career.
 He said the social teachings of the Church set the program apart, as “every single class has an ethics component,” whether the class is marketing or accounting.

 In accounting, he said, they don’t discuss that “cooking the books” is wrong simply because it is against the law, but, even more importantly, because those unethical practices negatively “affect your employees and the other people around you.”

 Patella said the same ethically grounded approach is taken in finance and management as well.

-In addition to the integrated ethics, he said what also set apart the School of Business for him was that the "professors have 130 years’ combined [business] experience, rather than being just academics.
-They actually went out there and worked [at major Fortune 500 companies]. … They’re still consultants for major corporations."
+In addition to the integrated ethics, he said what also set apart the School of Business for him was that the “professors have a 130 years combined [business] experience, rather than being just academics.
+They actually went out there and worked [at major Fortune 500 companies]. … They’re still consultants for major corporations.”

 Samantha Donohue had an undergraduate degree in theology from Ave Maria University and graduated from the MSBA program in 2013.
 Donohue, who has just taken a job with the Heritage Foundation, said she went to work for a year at Amtrak, working for their email-marketing department, where the “person-centered approach” she learned from the CUA program made a difference.

 “It sells better,” she said of the approach.
 The marketing emails she writes, which treat customers as people with needs and concerns rather than just consumers, showed a greater positive response and higher open rates than other approaches primarily aimed at getting people to buy tickets.